Weddings & Premarital Counseling

 Our Anderson & Southwood campuses are available for Saturday weddings from 11 a.m. to 5 p.m. and all activity should end no later than 7 p.m.
 Facilities must be clear of all guests, décor and equipment by 7:30 p.m.
 Due to the nature of our staffing, facilities can only be reserved for two weddings per month, per campus, and only one wedding can be held each Saturday.

 On your wedding day, the facility will be open a maximum of four hours prior to the wedding for deliveries/preparation/pictures.
 You are responsible for informing the florist, photographer, etc. of these hours.
-The facility will be closed one hour following the conclusion of the ceremony or, if the reception is at Grace, three hours after the ceremony ends.
+The facility will be closed one hour following the conclusion of the ceremony.
 The church is not responsible for personal items left in the facilities.

 Once the application is submitted, Grace staff will arrange to have the couple meet with a Grace officiant.
 We can allow other wedding officiants to perform ceremonies at Grace, but they must be approved by the Pastor of Family Ministries.
 Any couples wishing to use a non-Grace wedding officiant will need to click here and ask the officiant to complete the Guest Wedding Officiant request form and submit it to the Pastor of Family Ministries for approval before the wedding date can be confirmed.